Sonya-J00/US_Accidents_ML_Project/README.md

 - Data quality and missing values: the raw dataset contained missing and inconsistent entries across key variables (e.g., weather, wind direction).
 These were addressed through data cleaning, mapping to simplified categories, and domain-informed imputations to maintain interpretability without introducing bias.
 - Imbalanced clearance categories: the *Very Long* clearance classes was underrepresented, which could have impacting model generalisation.
 To mitigate this, macro-averaged metrics were prioritised over accuracy for fairer performance evaluation.
 - Non-normal distributions and extreme outliers: many numerical variables showed heavy skewness, which limited the use of parametric tests.
 Non-parametric methods (Kruskal–Wallis, Mann–Whitney U) and robust visualisations, together with transformation of clearance times (boxplots with log scaling) were used instead.
 A large proportion of the data were statistical outliers.
 However, these were kept as is, as they fell within expected and valid ranges.
-- Model interpretability: ensuring the predictive model provided interpretable outputs for decision-makers required careful model tuning.
-Tree-based models were chosen for their balance between performance and explainability, and feature importance plots were used to highlight key predictors of clearance time.
+- Modelling: ensuring the predictive model provided interpretable outputs for decision-makers required careful model tuning in order to balance bias and variance.
+Due to skew, numerical variables were transformed to potentially benefit modelling, however, no benefit was found.
+Tree-based models performed best, which was unsurprising given the lack of straightforward linear correlations.
+Feature importance plots were used to highlight key predictors of clearance categories.
-- Multiple visualisation requirements:creating clear, meaningful plots across many variables required iterative refinement.
+- Multiple visualisation requirements: creating clear, meaningful plots across many variables required iterative refinement.
 Seaborn and Matplotlib were used in combination, with automation of subplot generation and consistent labeling to improve readability and reproducibility.

 **Next Steps and Skill Development**
 Based on insights gained during this project, several areas for further growth were identified:

-Advanced Model Optimisation:
+- API integration and automation: develop skills in using APIs (Application Programming Interfaces) to automate data collection and model updates.
+APIs would allow the model to refresh predictions in real time, supporting dynamic decision-making.
+Understanding how to authenticate, parse, and schedule API calls
-Learn and apply Bayesian optimisation and ensemble stacking techniques to improve model robustness and predictive power.
+- Advanced model optimisation: learn and apply Bayesian optimisation and ensemble stacking techniques to improve model robustness and predictive power.
+Using class weights was tried once, given more time, this option should be explored in greater detail

-Model Explainability and SHAP Analysis:
+- Model Explainability and SHAP Analysis:
-Incorporate SHAP or LIME methods for deeper understanding of individual prediction drivers and to enhance model transparency for stakeholders.
+Incorporate SHAP or LIME methods for deeper understanding of individual prediction drivers and to enhance model transparency for stakeholders

-Dashboard Deployment:
-Expand technical skills in Plotly Dash or Streamlit for building an interactive dashboard integrating predictions, key insights, and historical trends.
+- Dashboard deployment: expand technical skills in Power BI (tooltips) and Streamlit for building an interactive dashboard integrating predictions, key insights, and historical trends

-MLOps and Deployment:
-Learn MLflow or Docker for model tracking and deployment, ensuring reproducibility and scalability in real-world traffic management systems.
+- MLOps and Deployment: learn MLflow or Docker for model tracking and deployment, ensuring reproducibility and scalability in real-world traffic management systems.
-* What challenges did you face, and what strategies were used to overcome these challenges?
-* What new skills or tools do you plan to learn next based on your project experience?

 ## Main Data Analysis Libraries
 * Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.